d-velop/dvelop-sdk-node/CONTRIBUTING.md

 > ```npm run lint:fix```

 Trys to fix linting errors automatically.
+This should be your first action on linting errors.

 </br>